All Collections

 Next to the PICK button, you have a three-dot menu that allows you to get the debug information of the task and the ability to copy its product code.

 Once you have picked a task, it will go to your ASSIGNED tab where you can review all of the current tasks available for you to work on.
-You can pick a range of tasks at once, and they will download in the background as you start actioning the first one.
+All tasks under your Assigned tab will be automatically downloaded and ready to be opened in Photoshop.

 With the three-dot menu, you again can access the debug information, or unselect a task, which sends it back to the AVAILABLE Tab and the ability to copy the product code.